simo026q/mnz-dashboard/README.md

 - **FARB** - Front anti-roll bar setting
 - **RARB** - Rear anti-roll bar setting
 - **ESP** - Power steering assist

+## Troubleshooting

+A list of known problems and solutions.

+### Some data values don't show
+- Try updating to the lastest version of SimHub